UAE - The Memorable Experience Of Culture And Heritage

 UAE is known to be a very safe country for tourists.
 It ranks quite high in the list of safest countries in the world.
 Road accidents are not very frequent and experienced drivers can make their ways easily through the congested roads of UAE cities.
 Sandstorms are the only natural calamities experienced in this country during the summer months.
 Cases of robbery, pick-pocketing, and kidnapping are very rare for foreigners.

 Dubai International Airport is the busiest airport in the UAE.
 Foreign tourists can also land at Abu Dhabi International Airport, Sharjah International Airport, Al Ain International Airport, or Al Maktoum International Airport.
 Emirates and Etihad Airways are the national carriers of UAE.
 Air Arabia and Flydubai are other airlines that operate regular international and domestic flights in this country at affordable costs.
-However, booking of last minute flights can be a bit costlier for all passengers.

 When is it best to visit the UAE?